Keyboard shortcuts

 The Engine is designed for concurrent use:

-• Workflows are immutable after creation
+• Rules are immutable after creation

 • Compiled logic is shared via Arc